Here is a list of the best Bug Tracking Tools: Track Defects Efficiently With These Top Issue or Defect Tracking Tools

-We are testers – in other words bug finders.
+We are testers – in other words, bug finders.
 Defect/Bug/Issue/Fault/Failure/Incident – whatever we choose to call – our primary job description revolves around finding, recording, reporting, managing and tracking these.
+There is no harm in using an excel sheet to record/track and emails to report/alert/communicate.

-While there is no harm in using an excel sheet to record/track and emails to report/alert/communicate – as the magnitude of the projects, the number of test cycles, the count of the people involved grows – it becomes absolutely important that we need a much stronger mechanism that will make the management of these issues simpler and consistent so we can concentrate harder on actually finding more issues in the AUT than managing the ones already found.
+As the magnitude of the projects, the number of test cycles, the count of the people involved, grows – it becomes absolutely important to have a much stronger mechanism that will make the management of these issues simpler and consistent.
+We can concentrate harder on finding more issues in the AUT than managing the ones already found.

 To enable the same, the QA market has seen the emergence of various bug tracking systems or defect management tools over the years.